Tbcc-wallet/binance_chain_dart/README.md

 Inspired by [python-binance-chain](https://github.com/sammchardy/python-binance-chain) and [Binance Chain Java SDK](https://github.com/binance-chain/java-sdk)
 ## Features

-* HTTP API in async implementation
+* HTTP API in async implementation (100% coverage)
+* Mini (BEP8) tokens support
+* Create, sign and broadcast messages (transactions)
+* Multisend and multitoken transactions
 * Websocket API with automatic "keep alive" messages and reconnecting.
-* Create, sign and broadcast messages (transactions)
 * Wallet creation from private key or mnemonic phrase
 * Wallet handling account sequence for transactions
 * Helper classes for handling responses from Binance API.
 Data models are presented as classes that parse the JSON from responses